Amantadine: Contraindications

-Adverse effects
+Side effects

-Amantadine is generally well tolerated and has a mild side-effect profile.
+Amantadine is generally well tolerated and has a mild side effect profile.

 Neurological

 Side effects include drowsiness (especially while driving), lightheadedness, falls, and dizziness.
-Patients on amantadine should avoid combination with other central nervous system (CNS) depressing agents, such as alcohol.
-Excessive alcohol usage may increase the potential for CNS effects such as dizziness, confusion, and light headedness.
+Patients on amantadine should avoid combination with other CNS-depressing agents, such as alcohol.
+Excessive alcohol usage may increase the potential for CNS effects such as dizziness, confusion, and light-headedness.

 Rare severe adverse effects include neuroleptic malignant syndrome, depression, convulsions, psychosis, and suicidal ideation.
 It has also been associated with disinhibited actions (gambling, sexual activity, spending, other addictions) and diminished control over compulsions.

+Amantadine may cause anxiety, feeling overexcited, hallucinations, and nightmares.

 Cardiovascular

 Amantadine may cause orthostatic hypotension, syncope, and peripheral edema.

 Gastrointestinal

 Amantadine has also been associated with dry mouth and constipation.

 Skin

 Rare cases of skin rashes, such as Stevens–Johnson syndrome and livedo reticularis have also been reported in patients treated with amantadine.

+Kidney

+Amantadine inhibits the kidney's active-transport removal and transfer of creatinine from blood to urine, which normally occurs in the proximal tubules of the nephrons.
+The active-transport removal mechanism accounts for about 15% of creatinine clearance, so amantadine may increase serum creatinine concentrations 15% above normal levels and give the false impression of mild kidney disease in patients whose kidneys are actually undamaged (because kidney function is often assessed by measuring the concentration of creatinine in blood.)
+Also, if the patient does have kidney disease, amantadine may cause it to appear as much as 15% worse than it actually is.

 Pregnancy and lactation

-Amantadine is Food and Drug Administration category C for pregnancy.
+Amantadine is USFDA category C for pregnancy.
 Teratogenic effects have been observed in humans (case reports) and animal reproduction studies.
 Amantadine may also be present in breast milk and negatively alter breast milk production or excretion.
 The decision to breastfeed during amantadine therapy should consider the risk of infant exposure, the benefits of breastfeeding, and the benefits of the drug to the mother.